 You re-roll your character's attributes at creation and again at every class level advancement.
 Each time, assign your new dice results to your attributes, replacing the old scores and refreshing your pool of spendable points.

 Players have the freedom to allocate points according to their preferences.
-These points can enhance athletic or cognitive talents, attack and defense abilities such as evasion, traits like strength and agility, allowing for a customized character build.
+These points can enhance: athletic and cognitive talents, attack and defense abilities such as spell casting, strikes and evasion, and/or traits that improve strength, agility, wit, constitution and other aptitude allowing for a customized character build.